London Film School

-Brief history of the oldest film school in the UK
+Brief history of the first film school in the UK

-The London Film School is the oldest-established international school of film technique in the world, at 60 in October 2016.
+The London Film School is the first established international school of film technique in the world, at 60 in October 2016.
 The school has contributed significantly to the development of film education in Britain and across the world.

 Rather than try and create a national cinema, as so many government-funded schools have done, LFS from the outset fostered a broad, craft-based culture of excellence with students from more than 80 countries.
 At present over 60% of the school's students are from outside the UK.